 For almost all companies, invoice processing is an area of significant effort which could be reduced.
 Accounts Payable spend a large amount of time copying invoice data from a wide range of unstructured documents into an ERP system.
 This process is prone to human error, due to the high volume of invoices.
 This isn’t the only challenge:

-Manual Entry: Paper invoices either need to be entered manually or scanned in.
+Paper invoices either need to be entered manually or scanned in.
 This incurs considerable additional expense for the recipient and results in errors.
 Scanning solutions can be error-prone, too.
 The invoice may be difficult to read, information may be incorrectly attributed etc. Paper invoices bring with them management and space issues of course, but digital invoices are not the sole solution.

 Invoices often cannot be clearly attributed to the corresponding orders.
 The reasons for this can be many and varied: suppliers and purchasing companies may have an invoice ecosystem of their own, using different descriptions and special invoice or article numbers.
 Sometimes the corresponding information is missing altogether.
 The supplier might combine several orders in a single invoice, or only issue a partial invoice for a larger order.
-All of these issues mean that there is a large amount of time spent by AP staff going over documents and matching Purchase orders and Purchase Request to spot the difference.
+All of these issues mean that there is a large amount of time spent by AP staff going over documents and matching Purchase Orders and Purchase Request to spot the difference.

 There is often a lack of transparency as to the status of an invoice for both suppliers and customers alike.
 Has it been received, has it been checked, when will it be paid?
 The lack of clarity can mean unnecessary time spent by both parties chasing each other.

 There are strong use cases for the automation of the entire invoicing process.

 OCR (Optical Character Recognition) enables organisations to take scanned documents and PDFs and digitise that data.
 There have been some real advancements in this area in recent years and with a higher degree of accuracy now possible.
 OCR has yet to fully crack handwritten documents so although some form of digitisation is possible this is not yet at a level where it can handle these types of documents consistently.

-Collating invoice data: Accounts Payable spend a lot of time collating invoice data from a range of sources into a central system.
+Accounts Payable spend a lot of time collating invoice data from a range of sources into a central system.
 Regardless of how the file format (word, excel online) or how that particular file is set out, automation can process it.
 Robotic Process Automation interacts with files in the same way as people do.
 It can go into emails and extract documents and will be trained on which data to extract.
 One of the stages in this process is the setting up of aliases.
 Where a piece of information may be called different things (for example: Invoice number and Invoice no.) the bot will be trained to find all variations of this information.
 Once a bot has found the relevant information, it then fills in an ERP and validates the data nearly instantly.